Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type T321 DAT & T321, T321 large case format

 The Mosler company also created a similar product in their Do-All®, Model D-A in 1938.
 There the time locks could be actuated for a selected period of 20, 40 or 60 minutes and used both of the regular 120 hour movements; making usage fool proof and eliminated the possibility of failure while a single movement was controlling the time lock as was the case in the Yale DAT series.
 Furthermore the short term actuation was accomplished by simply turning the combination dial.

 C. Type T321, c.
-1890.
+1907.
 This lock is equipped with Yale's smallest production movements the 'T'.
 Yale began to introduce its brass machine finished case to replace the earlier nickel plated damascened case around 1908.
-The low serial number on the case and movements makes this early in the production run.
+Yale began to order their T-movement in 1907, the low serial number on the case and movements makes this early in the production run.
 The lock was reputedly removed from the Honolulu Bank in Hawaii in 1941.
 See photo below for a similar lock mounted into a Diebold vault door.
 Case #109.
 Movements # T207, T475, T481.
 4 3/8" w x 4 1/8" h x 2 3/4" d. file 146

 Photo from the Harry Miller Collection, Nicholasville, KY.